bwgjoseph/mongoose-vs-ottoman/Questions.md

 ![couchbase-logs-1](images/couchbase-logs-1.jpg)

+          We will get back to you on this.

 6. For the `ottoman.connect`, is my only option to wait for the connection to be ready is to run `await ottoman.ensureIndexes()`?
 I don't seem to be able to run `await ottoman.connect` since it just returns a `ConnectionManager`.
 Is it `ottoman.start`?

+          We will get back to you on this.

 7. You will find that in `ottoman-create.test.js` Line 42, it print the data using `Airline.find()`, but it will not print out any data even though the data has been created, and verified in the UI.
 However, if I were to run the same test again, and now, the log will shows that there is one result (where it have been two, and ui does have two data).
 Why does it seem like it is lagging behind one operation?
 Am I not using the API correctly?
 Did I missed out anything?

 ```